DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 #### Experiment and Hypothesize
 - Design experiments varying the values and lifetimes of references passed to the `longest` function and the usage of the returned reference.
 - Make hypotheses about whether the experiments will pass the borrow checker before compiling and then check to see if you're right.

+### Thinking in Terms of Lifetimes

+Understanding how to specify lifetime parameters is crucial for writing Rust functions.

+The way in which you need to specify lifetime parameters depends on what your function is doing.